Optic Nerve Atrophy

 - Poor constriction of the pupil in light

 - Decreased brightness in one eye relative to the other

 - Change in the optic disc which your doctor would see in an exam

 Most commonly, optic nerve atrophy occurs without a known or proven cause.

 Causes leading to optic atrophy range from eye injury or trauma to systemic eye conditions and diseases.
 These include:

-- Optic neuritis occurs when the optic nerve is inflammed.
+- Optic neuritis occurs when the optic nerve is inflammed due to autoimmune conditions, viral, fungal and bacterial infections, parasitic diseases, toxins, allergies, digestive problems, diabetes, and/or simply poor circulation.
 The person might notice eye pain which is more severe when they move their eye.
 It mostly found in young to middle-aged women.
+Such inflammation attacks the myelin covering and the optic nerve becomes swollen and, over time, damaged.
 Some people with this condition may develop multiple sclerosis later on in life.